 Two short blasts to back off.
 Zephyr is able to harass and attack Sharzad’s pokemon almost without fear, dodging or gaining altitude to avoid whatever attacks do come his way.
 Meanwhile the cradily is getting badly torn up, and all the leech vines spread around it are cutting off its ability to draw more nutrients from the ground to heal itself.

 It’s done.
-Victory is a heady rush, and Blue grins as Zephyr dives in and tears off another of the cradily’s long pink pedals, leaving it with one left.
+Victory is a heady rush, and Blue grins as Zephyr dives in and tears off another of the cradily’s long pink tentacle-petals, leaving it with one left.
 A moment later Sharzad withdraws her pokemon with a crooked smile.
 “Good match.”

 Blue withdraws his pidgey, then feels like collapsing back down from relief, unaware of how much tension he was holding in.
 Instead he takes a deep breath and smiles back.
 “You too.
 So, did I pass?”